UCL/TDMS/README.md

 ## Contributing

 You are welcome to report new issues or submit pull requests.
-For more information about how to contribute, please see the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.
+For more information about how to contribute, please see the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file and we have [developer documentation on our `gh-pages` site](https://github-pages.ucl.ac.uk/TDMS).